Below is the transcript of my talk given on Dec. 27, 2020, adapted for reading with links and subheads.

 What Voice Are You Listening to?

-My talk will focus on how I hear Him and I’ll begin with a story called, “The Tale of Two Wolves.”
+I’ll begin with a story called, “The Tale of Two Wolves.”

 One evening an old Cherokee told his grandson about a battle that goes on inside people.
 He said, “my son, the battle is between two ‘wolves’ inside us all.”